refined-github/refined-github/readme.md

 Our hope is that GitHub will notice and implement some of these much needed improvements.
 So if you like any of these improvements, please email [GitHub support](mailto:support@github.com) about doing it.

+GitHub Enterprise is also supported by authorizing your own domain in the options (https://github.com/sindresorhus/refined-github/pull/450).
+This is supported in Chrome and Firefox 55+ (to be released in August 2017).

 [Read more in this blog post.](https://blog.sindresorhus.com/refined-github-21185789685d)